Travelogue Ireland 2007

 … amazing landscape… But the cliffs are only some centimetres high, the pictures show details of the rocks along the shore near Doolin.

 We did try to visit Hag’s Head, a part of the cliffs that has not been made tourist safe.
 But one did everything to keep them away.
-First there are no signs and it is hard to find, following tiniest roads.
-Then there are a lot of sign posts, telling you to stay off, that this is private property and that your life would be in danger if you continued.
+No-go signs, barricades, notices of danger to life.
 Well, we passed those signs over fences and walls.
-But then, maybe one or two hundred meters from Hag’s Head, the ruin of a tower, we did stop as the wind where so strong that we could have been blown down the cliffs.
-So, don’t try to go there ;-)
+But then, maybe one or two hundred meters from Hag’s Head, the ruin of a tower, we did stop as the wind was so strong that we could have been blown down the cliffs.
+So, don’t try to go there 😉

 The Cliffs of Moher